 The eight ambitions are of equal importance, with prevention, self-care and early intervention being integral to them all.
 The public health data highlights where we have room to improve, and the key message is that outcomes can improve if preventative action is taken now.
+This is against the backdrop of emerging national strategy on major conditions with a focus on early diagnosis, early intervention and quality treatment.

-This plan signals a clear shift towards prevention through education and direct intervention, looking ahead and being proactive about what can be done now and enabling and supporting those people in our local population identified as most at risk.
-At the same time, we will ensure we tackle some of our most pressing system challenges such as clearing our long waiting lists, increasing the availability of our primary care workforce and tackling long lengths of stay in hospitals.
+This plan continues to signal a clear shift towards prevention through education and direct intervention, looking ahead and being proactive about what can be done now and enabling and supporting those people in our local population identified as most at risk.
+At the same time, we will ensure we tackle some of our most pressing system challenges, such as reducing waiting times for treatment, , increasing the availability of dental provision, our primary care workforce and ensuring people receive the right care in the right place at the right time.
+All of this is within the context of some significant financial challenges.